jieter/django-tables2/docs/index.rst

 This approach allows column sorting to be enabled for use with the ``{% render_table %}`` template tag.
-The template tag converts column headers into hyperlinks that add the querystring parameter ``sort`` to the current URL.
+The template tag converts column headers into hyperlinks that add the querystring field ``sort`` to the current URL.
 This means your view will need to look something like:

 .. code-block:: python